-4 Ways People Around the World Can Support Nigeria's #EndSARS Protests
+4 Ways You Can Support Nigeria's #EndSARS Protests

 The movement of young people against police brutality needs as much support as it can get.